-Where such rival unions already exist, the General Council urges upon all concerned that immediate steps should be taken for re-forge unity.
-All-mutual-vilification must stop immediately.
-Efforts should be made to have common struggles and cam-"paigns.
-(111)
+"Where such rival unions already exist, the General Council urges upon all concerned that immediate steps should be taken to re-forge unity.
+All mutual vilification must stop immediately.
+Efforts should be made to have common struggles and campaigns.

 "Organisational unity must be built again on the basis of dissolution or merger and proportional elections for executive committee and other leading bodies, under supervision of committees appointed by the STUCs concerned or the AITUC as the concerned parties may desire.